Oracle-Exam-Preparation/OCP/README.md

 >>
 >>> #### TreeSet.
 >>> * A TreeSet stores its elements in a sorted tree structure.
 The main benefit is that the set is always in sorted order.
+>>> * TreeSet implements the NavigableSet interface.
+And the interface NavigableSet implemented SortedSet.
+And the interface SortedSet implemented Set.
 >>>
 >>>> ##### Constructor.
 >>>> * [TreeSet<>()]()